Localization theorems in topological Hochschild homology and topological cyclic homology: The general localization theorem

 For a small localization pair $(\aB,\aA)$, write $\fQQ$ for the $(\aB,\aB)$-bimodule obtained as the cofiber of the composition map $\fLL\to\aB$.
 Then by the previous lemma, we have a natural weak equivalence

 Naturality here refers to the fact that a map of small localization pairs $F$ induces a map of $(\aB_{1},\aB_{1})$-bimodules $\fQQ[1]\to F^{*}\fQQ[2]$ and therefore a map

-Looking at the proof of Lemma~\ref{lemldoesa}, we see that this map is compatible under the weak equivalences above with the map on cofibers in the statement of Theorem~\ref{thmgentwo}.
-Thus, to prove Theorem~\ref{thmgentwo}, we just need to show that the map~\eqref{eqgentwo} is a weak equivalence.
+Looking at the proof of Lemma~\ref{lemldoesa}, we see that this map is compatible under the weak equivalences above with the map on homotopy cofibers in the statement of Lemma~\ref{lemlocmain}.
+Thus, to prove Lemma~\ref{lemlocmain}, we just need to show that the map~\eqref{eqgentwo} is a weak equivalence.

 For a small localization pair $(\aB,\aA)$ and fixed object $b$ in $\aB$, the right $\aB$-module $\fLL(-,b)$ is the enriched homotopy left Kan extension along $\aA\to \aB$ of the enriched functor $\aB(-,b)$ from $\aA$ to symmetric spectra.
-Philosophically, the cofiber of the map $\fLL(-,b)\to \aB(-,b)$ should then represent the right $\aC$-module of maps into the image of $b$ in any spectral category $\aC$ representing the triangulated quotient, cf. \cite[(1.3)]{DrinfeldDG}.
-From this perspective and viewed through the principles of the Dennis-Waldhausen Morita argument, $\THH(\aB;\fQQ)$ should be equivalent to $\THH(\aC)$.
+(By which we mean the derived functor of the enriched left Kan extension \cite[\S 4]{kelly}.)
+Philosophically, the homotopy cofiber of the map $\fLL(-,b)\to \aB(-,b)$ should then represent the right $\aC$-module of maps into the image of $b$ in any spectral category $\aC$ representing the triangulated quotient, cf.~\cite[(1.3)]{DrinfeldDG}.
+From this perspective and viewed through the principles of the Dennis-Waldhausen Morita argument, $THH(\aB;\fQQ)$ should be equivalent to $THH(\aC)$.
 This is the idea behind the following lemma proved at the end of the section.